-(Replaces DDF 107 and DDF 100 or DDF 101) Pre-requisites: Provisional Admission Co-requisites: COMP 1000 Establishes safety practices as they relate to a drafting environment.
+(Replaces DDF 107 and DDF 100 or DDF 101)

+Co-requisites: COMP 1000

+Establishes safety practices as they relate to a drafting environment.
 Introduces basic CAD functions while presenting essential principles and practices for line relationships, scale, and geometric construction.